I still ask myself—what if?

 Our appointments were dominated by conversation about Henry’s ocular issues: his nystagmus and pale, small(ish) optic nerves.
 Henry also has hypotonia (low muscle tone), vestibular processing issues, and global developmental delays.
 We spent Henry’s first two years of life trying to get him to eat enough.
 He was in the zero percentile for weight for way too long.
 But now, he eats nonstop, and we are grateful to be out of survival mode.
 Like we all have heard, our kids are unique cases, complicated, with a lot of things going on.
 But this still doesn’t justify why CVI was not on our radar sooner.
 What if it was?

-While this teacher correctly noted that Henry has characteristics of CVI, she also incorrectly assessed that Henry did not need O&M services.
+While this teacher correctly noted that Henry has CVI visual behaviors, she also incorrectly assessed that Henry did not need O&M services.
 As I learned more about the critical need for O&M services for children with CVI, I later challenged this assessment.
-Currently, Henry uses a white cane, mainly due to his lower visual field loss and difficulty with visual and sensory complexity.
-He requires an adult with him at all times to help navigate environments.
+Currently, Henry uses a white cane, mainly due to his lower visual field loss and difficulty with clutter, visual curiosity, motion processing, depth perception, and sensory integration.
+He often requires an adult with him to help navigate environments.
 Clearly, at this point, I knew I had to be the one to fight for Henry’s access.
 I had to be the one to gain a depth of knowledge of CVI.

 In April 2018, Henry was finally able to get a medical diagnosis of CVI.
 He was five years old.
 I knew his vision was not typical, but I didn’t know how significantly visually impaired my child was until after FIVE years of being his mom.
 This will always be with me.
 What if I figured out Henry’s CVI on my own?
 What if I could have somehow filled in all the holes laid bare by our gauntlet of medical and therapeutic appointments?

-For the past three years it’s been a whirlwind trying to learn as much as I can about CVI while processing the range of emotions that come with this new diagnosis—gratitude, anger, relief, frustration, excitement, WHY MY SON?! and hope.
+For the past several years it’s been a whirlwind trying to learn as much as I can about CVI while processing the range of emotions that come with this new diagnosis—gratitude, anger, relief, frustration, excitement, WHY MY SON?! and hope.
 I became an avid student of CVI.
-I researched, read, attended training and took courses to learn as much as possible about CVI, the visual system, the brain, ocular impairments, assessments, adaptations and educational approaches.
+I researched, read, attended training and took courses (thank you Perkins eLearning!) to learn as much as possible about CVI, the visual system, the brain, ocular impairments, assessments, adaptations and educational approaches.
 I connected with CVI families across the country and collaborated on several advocacy projects.

 It has been one of my greatest joys connecting with CVI parents.
-Being able to revel in our shared experiences, to ask questions, share resources and strategies, to get fired-up and to know that I have this brilliant and fierce community to lean on, gets me through the exhaustion and unsure moments.
+Being able to revel in our shared experiences, ask questions, share resources and strategies, get fired up, and know that I have this brilliant and fierce community to lean on, gets me through the exhaustion and unsure moments.

 We recently moved to the Boston area so Henry could have access to better medical and educational services.
 It’s the best decision I have made in a long time.
 His new pediatric ophthalmologist at Boston Children’s Hospital knows CVI well.
 She registered Henry for the Massachusetts Commission for the Blind.
 Henry is legally blind.
 Our city posted a “Blind Child Area” sign on our street.
 I remember seeing the sign for the first time.
 I was elated.
 I felt affirmed and seen.
 All those years when Henry’s vision was a mystery to so many, were somehow righted with this sign.
 And I think back again, how did I not see all of this as his mom?
 How was his significant visual impairment missed?
 Why is the system failing our kids with CVI?